pedrohcgs/didFF/README.md

 #> Warning in didFF(data = mw_df_2007_2015, idname = "statenum", yname =
 #> "wagebins", : You have observations with g=0 and all time periods t>0; assuming
 #> the g=0 cohort is never-treated.
-#> You have an unbalanced panel.
-Proceeding as such.

 test_2007_2015$plot
 ```